 Hopefully, the report, the checklist and this post itself have shed a little light on the state of data protection in 2018.
 To summarize: Security is not enough; you need a proven backup and disaster recovery solution in place when the inevitable occurs.

+If you’d like to learn more about the findings in the survey, watch the on-demand webinar, The Great Disconnect of Data Protection — Perception, Reality and Best Practices.
 And as always, please don’t hesitate to reach out to iland directly for a more targeted conversation around your data protection strategies.